linode/docs/docs/security/firewalls/control-network-traffic-with-iptables.md

 [![Save IPv6 rules prompt.](/docs/assets/1722-ipv6-rules.png)](/docs/assets/1722-ipv6-rules.png)

-After the install is complete, you should see the IPtables's subdirectory.
+After the install is complete, you should see the iptables's subdirectory.
 Run the `ls /etc/iptables` command again to verify that your output resembles the following:

     rules.v4  rules.v6

-### Use IPtables-persistent
+### Use iptables-persistent

 To view what rules are already configured on your server: